Tinker-Twins/AutoDRIVE-Coopertitive-MARL/README.md

 4. Hit the play button in Unity Editor and watch your agent(s) in autonomous mode!

+### Sim2Real Transfer

+1. Install and verify base packages (drivers, bringups, etc.) on Nigel and F1TENTH.

+2. Install the [ROS packages](Sim2Real/ROS%20API) provided in this repository on the respective vehicles.

+    > ***Note:*** *You can use the [Python API](Sim2Real/Python%20API) for preliminary testing.*

+3. Launch the `digital_twin.launch` file for the respective vehicle.

+    ```bash
+    $ roslaunch autodrive_nigel digital_twin.launch # For Nigel
+    $ roslaunch autodrive_f1tenth digital_twin.launch # For F1TENTH
+    ```

+4. Launch AutoDRIVE Simulator executable:

+    ```bash
+    $ ./AutoDRIVE \Simulator.x86_64
+    ```

+5. Enter the `IP Address` and `Port Number` (default: 4567) of the vehicle's on-board computer within the AutoDRIVE Simulator.
+You can obtain the IP address using `ifconfig` command on Linux.
+The Port Number need not be changed unless it is occupied by some other process.

+    > ***Note:*** *For digital twinning, the workstation running AutoDRIVE Simulator and the vehicle(s) running AutoDRIVE Devkit (ROS API) must be on a shared network and discoverable to each other.
+You can test this using the `ping` command on Linux.*

+6. Hit the `Connect` button in AutoDRIVE Simulator to establish the bi-directional digital thread between simulation and reality.

 ## HELPFUL TIPS

-1. Craft the reward function carefully; agents can cheat a lot!
+1. Craft the reward function(s) carefully; agents can cheat a lot (a.k.a. reward hacking)!

-2. Tune the training parameters in `<config>`.yaml file.
+2. Tune the training parameters in `<config>`.yaml file(s) for your own experiments.

-3. As long as possible, duplicate the training agents/environments within the scene to ensure parallel (faster) training.
+3. As far as possible, duplicate the RL agents/environments for parallel (faster) training.

+4. As far as possible, use a dedicated router with sufficient bandwidth for digital twinning.

+5. Please be mindful of the physical setup (available area, driving conditions, signal strength, potential hazards, etc.) during digital twinning. :warning: STAY SAFE! :warning:

 ## CITATION